Vehicle registration plates of Kenya: 2020-Present

-After the registration of vehicle KCZ 999Z, the fifth generation was started in September 2020 with KDA 001A.
+After the registration of vehicle KCZ 999Z, the fifth generation was started in early 2020 with KDA 001A.
 The series will run from KDA 001A to KDZ 999Z.

 A new look of the Vehicle registration Plates was launched in August 2022.
 These new plates incorporate microchip technology, various anti-counterfeit features and a FE-Schrift font.
 The plates also include an imprinted Kenyan Flag, a hologram, watermark and a serial number linked to the vehicle chassis number.